adelphi-ed-tech/au-courses/content/thesis.md

     or used as a writing sample for PhD programs

-You can start writing down 3-5 different ideas, sharing them with friends and mentors, and sending them to your faculty advisor.
+You can start writing down 3-5 different ideas, sharing them with friends and mentors, and sending them to your faculty advisor(s).
 These ideas can start the conversation around your thesis project and lead to the eventual proposal.

-Once you have a proposal that descries the goals of the project, what will be produced, and how it will be evaluated; you are ready to submit your proposal.
-You do not register for this course through CLASS.
-Once you sign the proposal, and it is approved, the course will be added to your registration.

 Completing the thesis project
 -----------------------------